GCC First Timers Guide

 What are dine-arounds?

 Dine-arounds are a chance to connect with other GCCers in a small group setting over dinner at a local restaurant!
 This offers the chance for meeting other GCC members and getting to explore a fun restaurant together.
+Are you interested in a dine-around?
+See the conference social events page, and when our Whova event app launches, you can see announcements and sign-ups for dine-arounds there!

 What are communities of practices?

-What are member generated sessions?
+What are member generated sessions (MGS)?

 Member generated sessions are the forum for GCC members to present about their work, new or existing initiatives, strategies for success, etc!
 This is a great opportunity to hear from colleagues about the things they are doing and gain actionable takeaways of things that good be good for the populations you serve.
+Once you register for the annual conference, the conference committee will start updating the Whova event app with member generated sessions!

 What are regional meetings?